Relative commutant pictures of Roe algebras: Definitions and the main result

 \begin{thm} Let $X$ be a proper metric space, $\mathcal H$ an $X$-module, and let $B \subseteq \mathcal B(\mathcal H)$ be a C*-subalgebra such that $C_b(X)BC_b(X)=B$, which is closed under block cutdowns, and such that \eqref{eq:ideal-cond} holds.
 For $b \in B$, the following are equivalent. \begin{enumerate} \item $[b,f] = 0$ for all $f \in \SV_\oomega(X)$; \item $b$ is quasi-local (it has finite $\e$-propogation for every $\e>0$); \item $[b,g] \in \mathcal K(X,B)$ (i.e., $b$ essentially commutes with $g$) for all $g \in C_h(X)$. \end{enumerate} If $X$ has straight finite decomposition complexity, then these are also equivalent to \begin{enumerate} \item[(iv)] $b \in \mathrm{Roe}(X,B)$. \end{enumerate} \end{thm}

-The equivalence of (i) and (ii) is fairly straightforward, and the equivalence of these conditions with (iii) seems to be known by workers in coarse geometry; we shall however provide a detailed proof for completeness.
-The implication (iv) $\implies$ (i),(ii),(iii) is straightforward and holds in complete generality.
+The equivalence of (i) and (ii) is fairly straightforward, and the equivalence of these conditions with (iii) (at least in the standard cases of Example \ref{ex:Setup}) seems to be known by coarse geometers; we shall provide a detailed proof for completeness.
+The implication (iv) $\implies$ (ii) is straightforward and holds in complete generality.

 The implication (i) $\Rightarrow$ (iv) was proven by Lange and Rabinovich for the uniform Roe algebra of $\mathbb Z^d$ (i.e., the case $X=\mathbb Z^d$, $\mathcal H=l^2(X)$, and $B=\mathcal B(\mathcal H)$ as in Example \ref{ex:Setup} (i)) in \cite{LangeRabinovich} (see \cite[Proposition 8]{RRS} for a proof in English).